milesnature/html-notes-python/README.md

 # HTML Notes

-HTML Notes is a lightweight design system written in HTML, CSS, Javascript, with a splash of PHP.
+HTML Notes is a lightweight design system written in HTML, CSS, Javascript, with a splash of Python.
 The primary goal of this system is to neatly organize an entire collection of HTML files (notes) into a single web page.
 It's designed to be clean, concise, and efficient.

 It favors simple HTML files, self-custody, client-side encryption, and freedom from proprietary programs and formats.
-Notes taking solutions will come and go but HTML will remain the most ubiquitous, flexible, and simple to maintain.

 If you're a meticulous note taker, expending the time and effort to format and "style" your plain text notes — *you may as well be using HTML and CSS to do it!*
 It's more powerful and accessible than Markdown with nearly the same amount of effort.

 ## Example
 https://example.html-notes.app/
+* This example is using PHP (an alternative version).
+However, the code in this repo is intended for a Python Flask app.
 * Encryption disabled for ease of use.
 * Saving notes disabled for security.